Cherelle Parker: Proposed Sixers arena

 In September 2024, Parker released a statement announcing her support for the proposed 76 Place at Market East development, despite objections from neighboring Chinatown and other community groups.
 She had launched a citywide tour to promote the agreement and vigorously pushed City Council to pass the necessary legislation.
 However, the owners of the Philadelphia 76ers and Wells Fargo Center, where the 76ers have been playing since 1996, worked out a deal to build a New South Philadelphia Arena, resulting in some observers saying that she and the lawmakers who backed the project were used as a bargaining chip in negotiations between the Sixers ownership and Comcast leaders.

 Immigration

 During the second Trump administration, Parker administration officials avoided calling Philadelphia a "sanctuary city" and instead called it a "welcoming city."
 After police forcefully arrested 15 people at a protest against an ICE raid in the city, Parker warned that city police would take an assertive approach to maintaining order at the No Kings protest.

 2025 Municipal Employees' Strike

 On July 1, 2025, nearly 10,000 city workers represented by the American Federation of State, County and Municipal Employees union began striking to demand the city increase their pay and benefits.
 The striking employees included 911, water, and sanitation workers, among other areas.
 As a result, Parker announced that residential garbage collection would be suspended until the strike subsided.
 A city judge later ordered some 911 and water department employees back to work.
 Residents began referring to hulking piles of garbage around the city as "Parker Piles."

+United States Semiquincentennial Celebrations

+In September 2025, Parker unveiled her plan to invest $100 million in improvements to Philadelphia to celebrate the United States Semiquincentennial, which included events and city beautification.

+In March 2026, she announced an effort to bring the semiquincentennial celebrations to every neighborhood in the city with 250 community block parties.
+The city provided kits as part of the program which included decorations, games, activities, and supplies to help residents host their own block parties.
+The city also announced the “One Philly Unity Concert for America”, a free concert featuring musical performances by Christina Aguilera and Will Smith, among other musicians, in conjunction with the semiquincentennial.
+A report by The Philadelphia Inquirer detailed that the 2026 concert is estimated to cost $15.5 million, in comparison to $6.6 million for the previous year's July 4th concert and events.